 The most important note for hair is not to make any major changes within a few days of your portrait session.
 You wouldn’t want a bad hair cut or unexpected color to be hanging on your wall!
 Otherwise, keep hairstyles suited to your personal style.
 Like with dressing up, makeup can help you feel more special and confident!
 If you don’t feel comfortable doing your own, ask me about the makeup artists I work with.

-For in-home sessions, especially newborns, it’s even more important to make sure that clothing isn’t a distraction.
+For newborn sessions, it’s even more important to make sure that clothing isn’t a distraction.
 If we have discussed what rooms we will photograph in you can coordinate with those colors, or a better option is to opt for neutrals.
 You want your family and newborn to be the main focus, and not have colors and patterns distract from that at all.
+I do generally recommend staying away from pure white just because it can be difficult to balance if there are darker colors or furniture too, but creams or tans or other light neutrals work well.

 Silhouettes can be a special scenario.
 I do have options for locations where these are possible, so if it’s something you are interested in make sure you mention it to me so we can choose a suitable location.
 For stunning silhouettes it is very important that clothes fit well and are not baggy.
 Skirts can be a great option, because they show movement and add interest.
 You may also want to consider your hairstyle- having your hair down will look different than a ponytail or bun, so that’s something to consider in how you would like your photo to look.